ballerina-platform/ballerina-lang/stdlib/messaging/kafka/src/main/ballerina/src/kafka/Module.md

 ```

  #### Dependencies
- To use Avro, you need to create a ballerina project and add necessary dependencies.Following is a sample `Ballerina
+ To use Avro, you need to add the necessary dependencies to the Ballerina project you created.
- .toml` file for a Kafka avro project.
-To do so, download the necessary dependencies and put them inside `resources
+To do so, download the necessary dependencies and put them inside the `resources
  ` directory.
-Then add the following dependencies to `Ballerina.toml` file.
+Also, add those dependencies to the `Ballerina.toml` file of your project.
+ The following is a sample `Ballerina.toml` file with the dependencies.

  ```toml
      [[platform.libraries]]